 Waters Thought Leader Forum:

-Maureen Kane, PhD, associate professor in the Department of Pharmaceutical Sciences (PSC) and director of the Mass Spectrometry Center, was recently invited to attend the Waters Thought Leader Forum held at Waters headquarters in Manchester, UK.
+Maureen Kane, PhD, professor in the Department of Pharmaceutical Sciences (PSC) and director of the Mass Spectrometry Center, was recently invited to attend the Waters Thought Leader Forum held at Waters headquarters in Manchester, UK.
 The event included more than two days of discussion on the cutting-edge applications and the direction of current trends in mass spectrometry.

 Introduction of Good Laboratory Practice (GLP)-Compliant Bioanalysis: